djq/dsuf/urban_analysis.md

 To access a column use the $ notation:

 	dataSample$colName

-### Reading information from a shapefile
+#### Reading information from a shapefile

 To read in a `dbf` file you can use the following command:

-	library(foreign) 												# load a library that is installed by default in R setwd('/Users/djq/Dropbox/dusp_viz')							# set your working directory
+	library(foreign) # load a library that is installed by default in R

-	attributeTable <- read.dbf('pathToShapefile/shapefileName.dbf') # note this is to the '.dbf' part of the shapefile.
-We are ignoring the spatial information
+	attributeTable <- read.dbf('pathToShapefile/shapefileName.dbf') # note that this is the '.dbf' part of the shapefile.
+We are ignoring the spatial information here, but will examine it later

 The first shapefile we are using here is a sample of tax-assessors parcels from New York.
 Open it in QGIS to examine it, then read in the attribute table:

-	mn <- read.dbf('data/manhattan/mn_small.dbf')
+	mn <- read.dbf('data/mn_small.dbf')

 We are going to focus on exploring non-spatial patterns first.